dscho/pagefind-xkcd-demo/content/comics/2021-4-9-eradication.md

 [Megan holds her hand up in a fist, while Cueball hold his hand to his chin as they walk on.]

-Megan: I think we should pursue global eradication of SARS-CoV-2 out of spite.
+Megan: I think we should pursue global eradication of SARS-CoV-2 out of *spite*.

 Cueball: Revenge-based public health policy.
 I like it.